 If your vehicle is sold

 If the amount it is sold for is less than the amount you owe, you’ll still be liable to pay the shortfall.

 A logbook loan company can take you to court to get this money back.

 Alternatives to logbook loans

-If you do, check that the lender is a member of a trade body and complies with the code of practice, specifically on logbook loans.
+If you do take one out, check that the lender is a member of a trade body and it complies with a code of practice, specifically on logbook loans.

 Help from the government

-Ensure you are getting all of the benefits you are entitled to.
+Ensure you are getting all the benefits you’re entitled to.

-If you desperately need to borrow money, you may be able to apply for an interest-free Budgeting Loan from the Social Fund.
+If you are getting certain benefits, you might be able to apply for an interest-free Budgeting Loan from the Social Fund.

 Getting help with debt